 The park’s main attraction was a heated swimming pool, claimed to be the largest in Pennsylvania.
-For further excitement, the pool had two diving boards: a 10-foot long board open to the public and a 20-foot long board for skilled divers.
-Every Sunday there was a diving exhibition where divers would plummet off the 20-foot diving board into the water, which was set aflame with fire and gasoline.
-This trick ended in 1941 when gasoline was rationed during World War II and the park was temporarily closed due to lack of traveling customers.
+Every Sunday a diving exhibition featured divers plummeting off the 20-foot diving board into the water, which had been set aflame with fire and gasoline.
+This trick ended in 1941 when gasoline was rationed during World War II.

-Stoughton’s Beach, which had been renamed Rock Falls Park in its later years, closed in 1975.
-Although it is no longer an amusement park, Rock Falls is still open as a forested park where people can enjoy camping and swimming in Slippery Rock Creek.
+Stoughton’s Beach, renamed Rock Falls Park in later years, closed in 1975.
+Although it is no longer an amusement park, Rock Falls is still open as a forested park for camping and swimming in Slippery Rock Creek.
 The park also hosts a variety of musical festivals, as well as a local farmer’s market.